-UR-Energy could benefit substantially from US government support for the nuclear sector, as well as its intention to create a strategic inventory of uranium and related services.
+UR-Energy is set to benefit substantially from US government support for the nuclear sector, as well as its intention to create a strategic inventory of uranium and related services.

 GCL participated in a recent placing by UR-Energy, which was undertaken at a 20%-plus discount to its prior share price.
-Consequently, this appears to have resulted in a fall in its share price.
+Consequently, this resulted in a fall in its share price.